 Enjoy quality meat

-You can still enjoy plenty of meats when eating real food, but if you can, purchase from local farmers and stay away from pre-packaged, store bought meat (you never know what’s in there).
-If your wallet really can handle it, look for organic, free range, grass fed meats and eggs that are antibiotic free.
+You can still enjoy plenty of meats when eating real food, but if you can, purchase from local farmers and stay away from pre-packaged, store-bought meat (you never know what’s in there).
+If your wallet really can handle it, look for organic, free-range, grass-fed meats and eggs that are antibiotic-free.
 These are the healthiest types of meats, but they are definitely the most expensive.
-Do stay away from highly processed meats, such as packaged lunch meat and hot dogs.
-There are some lunch meats and hot dogs that are nitrate free and are more clean and you can find them at many grocery stores now.
+Do stay away from highly-processed meats, such as packaged lunch meat and hot dogs.
+There are some lunch meats and hot dogs that are nitrate-free and are cleaner and you can find them at many grocery stores now.
 It’s all about reading the labels!

-If you are free from a food intolerance to it, you can have dairy.
-But it is much better to choose raw first, then non-homogenized varieties.
-If you have to choose store bought, go for whole milk (not organic, which has been ultra pasteurized).
+If you are free from food intolerance to it, you can have dairy.
+But it is much better to choose raw first, than non-homogenized varieties.
+If you have to choose store-bought, go for whole milk (not organic, which has been ultra-pasteurized).
 So it’s okay to have a glass of milk.
 Cheese, eggs, yogurt, cottage cheese are all fine.
 Just make sure that they are pure, and have no additives.

 Drink plenty of water!

-Fermented foods are a great way to introduce more gut friendly bacteria!
+Fermented foods are a great way to introduce more gut-friendly bacteria!
 Consuming them can help to heal an unhealthy gut and keeps a healthy gut functioning well.
-Kombucha, kefir, saurkraut, kimchee and other fermented foods are a great way to add more probiotics into your diet.
+Kombucha, kefir, sauerkraut, kimchee, and other fermented foods are great ways to add more probiotics into your diet.

 Remember, it’s all about fewer ingredients and eating food in as pure a form as possible.
-If your grandmother wouldn’t recognize it as an ingredient, then by all means, don’t eat it!
+If your grandmother wouldn’t recognize it as an ingredient don’t eat it!